 Few organizations look at the buyer’s journey through the eyes of the employees closest to the end-user of the product.

-In peeling back more layers of information about the customer, such as expectations, failure points, a-ha moments, preferred pocesses, educational content needs and more, organizations can simultaneously find ways to lighten the employees’ load and create a better employee experience (EX), which ultimately results in a better customer experience (CX).
+In peeling back more layers of information about the customer, such as expectations, failure points, a-ha moments, preferred processes, educational content needs and more, organizations can simultaneously find ways to lighten the employees’ load and create a better employee experience (EX), which ultimately results in a better customer experience (CX).

 If it’s not broke, why fix it?
 When it comes to employee experience the answer to that question often stems from the fact that most companies don’t know what’s broken and what’s working well.
 A lack of internal feedback loops makes it difficult, if not impossible, to know where things need to improve.
 Rather than continuously working to provide a better experience, companies churn quality employees by not focusing on the employee experience.